 December 31,

-2019 2018
+2020 2019

 (in thou sands)

 Deferred tax assets

-Net operating loss carryforwards \$ 1,325 \$ 11,250
+Net operating loss carryforwards \$ 290 \$ 1,325

-Research and development credit carryforwards 20,182 16,901
+Research and development credit carryforwards 16,965 20,182

-Foreign tax credit carryforwards 2,586 2,209
+Foreign tax credit carryforwards 3,497 2,586

-Accrued liabilities 1,109 4,180
+Accrued liabilities 2,019 1,109

-Deferred revenues 4,843 4,200
+Deferred revenues 5,123 4,843

-Lease Liability 13,187
+Operating lease liabilities 15,924 13,187

-Intangible assets 327
+Intangible assets 1,397 327

-Stock-based compensation 5,942 6,975
+Stock-based compensation 3,907 5,942

-Other 158 174
+Other 430 158

-Gross deferred tax assets 49,659 45,889
+Gross deferred tax assets 49,552 49,659

-Valuation allowance (10,094) (9,100)
+Valuation allowance (11,188) (10,094)

-Net deferred tax assets 39,565 36,789
+Net deferred tax assets 38,364 39,565

-Deferred tax liabilities

-Fixed assets (8,097) (8,160)
+Fixed assets (7,017) (8,097)

-ROU Asset (10,496)
+Operating leases-right of use asset (13,054) (10,496)

-Deferred commissions (2,142) (1,458)
+Deferred commissions (2,482) (2,142)

-Intangible assets (784)

-Total deferred tax liabilities (20,735) (10,402)
+Total deferred tax liabilities (22,553) (20,735)

-Net deferred tax assets \$ 18,830 \$ 26,387
+Net deferred tax assets \$ 15,811 \$ 18,830

 The realization of deferred tax assets is dependent upon the generation of sufficient taxable income of the appropriate character in future periods.
 The Company regularly assesses the ability to realize its deferred tax assets and establishes a valuation allowance if it is more-likely than-not that some portion, or all, of the deferred tax assets will not be realized.
 The Company weighs all available positive and negative evidence, including its earnings history and results of recent operations, scheduled reversals of deferred tax liabilities, projected future taxable income, and tax planning strategies.
-Due to the weight of objectively verifiable negative evidence, it is more-likely-than-not that its California deferred tax assets will not be realized as of December 31, 2019.
+Due to the weight of objectively verifiable negative evidence, it is more-likely-than-not that its California deferred tax assets will not be realized as of December 31, 2020.
 Additionally, due to a lack of sufficient future income of the appropriate character, certain U.S. federal and state deferred tax assets are not more-likely-than-not to be realized.
-Accordingly, the Company has recorded a valuation allowance of \$10.1 million against such deferred tax assets.
-The valuation allowance increased by \$1.0 million and \$3.3 million during the years ended December 31, 2019 and 2018, respectively.
+Accordingly, the Company has recorded a valuation allowance of \$11.2 million and \$10.1 million against such deferred tax assets as of December 31, 2020 and 2019, respectively.
+The increase in valuation allowance was mainly associated with the California research and development credit generated during the year ended December 31, 2020 that will not likely be realized for the foreseeable future.

-At December 31, 2019, the Company had federal and state net operating loss carryforwards of approximately \$5.0 million and \$2.1 million, respectively, available to reduce federal and state taxable income.
-Federal net operating losses do not expire but the net operating loss deduction is limited to

-80% of taxable income.
-The state net operating losses begin to expire in 2030.
+At December 31, 2020, the Company had federal and state net operating loss carryforwards of approximately \$1.4 million and \$0.1 million, respectively, available to reduce federal and state taxable income.
+The federal net operating losses begin to expire in 2022 and the state net operating losses begin to expire in 2037.
 Utilization of the Company's net operating loss carryforwards may be subject to an annual limitation due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.
 Such an annual limitation could result in the expiration of the net operating loss carryforwards before utilization.
-As of December 31, 2019, the Company had \$14.6 million of federal and \$13.2 million of state research and development credit carryforwards, respectively.
-Federal research and development credits begin to expire in 2022.
+As of December 31, 2020, the Company had \$10.7 million of federal and \$15.0 million of state research and development credit carryforwards, respectively.
+Federal research and development credits begin to expire in 2035.
 State research and development credits do not expire.
-As of December 31, 2019, the Company had foreign tax credit carryforwards of \$2.6 million which begin to expire in 2024.
+As of December 31, 2020, the Company had foreign tax credit carryforwards of \$3.5 million which begin to expire in 2024.

-The following table summarizes the activity related to the Company's unrecognized tax benefits (in thousands):
+The following table summarizes the activity related to the Company's unrecognized tax benefits:

-Year Ended December 31, 2019 2018 2017 Unrecognized tax benefits beginning balance \$6,406 \$5,112 \$4,071 Gross increase for tax positions of prior years 279 66 Gross decrease for tax positions of prior years (12) (227) Gross increase for tax positions of current year 1,384 1,399 1,101 Lapse of statute of limitations (157) (126) Total unrecognized tax benefits \$7,778 \$6,406 \$5,112
+Year Ended December 31, 2020 2019 2018 (in thousands) Unrecognized tax benefits beginning balance \$7,778 \$6,406 \$5,112 Gross increase for tax positions of prior years 4 279 Gross decrease for tax positions of prior years (12) (227) Gross increase for tax positions of current year 1,258 1,384 1,399 Lapse of statute of limitations (185) (157) Total unrecognized tax benefits \$8,855 \$7,778 \$6,406